bbe2/MyLibrary-ACTIVE-paper-being-read/README.md

 **Ray Kurweil**
 > podcast with LexFridman https://lexfridman.com/ray-kurzweil/
+>> **Consider Mr. Kurweil's strategy**
->> **before reading consider his strategy. back in 2006 he calculates total bits in the universe**
+>> In 2006 he calculates total bits in the universe to support his futurist arguments.
->> **to me, similar 1st principal thinking as einstein figuring out how fast light travels vs eminating all around us**
+>> From my lens, this 1st principal thinking is like Einstein figuring out how fast light travels vs it eminating all around us**

 ![singularity_2045](https://user-images.githubusercontent.com/59778456/199331003-d078b3c8-7ebf-4693-93b4-18857c071630.JPG)